-Indication of any immediate medical attention and special treatment needed should be made by an attending physician.
+Indication of any immediate medical attention and special treatment needed

-For acute or short-term repeated exposures to highly alkaline materials:
+For acute or short-term repeated exposures to highly alkaline materials

-- ▶ Respiratory stress is uncommon but present occasionally because of soft tissue edema. - Unless endotracheal intubation can be accomplished under direct vision, cricothyroidotomy or tracheotomy may be necessary.

-- Oxygen is given as indicated. - The presence of shock suggests perforation and mandates an intravenous line and fluid administration. - Damage due to alkaline corrosives occurs by liquefaction necrosis whereby the saponification of fats and solubilisation of proteins allow deep penetration into the tissue.
+- Respiratory stress is uncommon but present occasionally because of soft tissue edema. - Unless endotracheal intubation can be accomplished under direct vision, cricothyroidotomy or tracheotomy may be necessary. - Oxygen is given as indicated. - The presence of shock suggests perforation and mandates an intravenous line and fluid administration. - Damage due to alkaline corrosives occurs by liquefaction necrosis whereby the saponification of fats and solubilisation of proteins allow deep penetration into the tissue.